 against account takeovers

 Spending on cybersecurity keeps going up, but account takeover and phishing related breaches aren’t abating, because legacy 2FA/MFA methods remain vulnerable.
 Security you can trust requires a physical factor that is never fooled – such as the Yubikey.

 Stop account takeovers and phishing

 Fraudsters and hackers are getting smarter and more sophisticated.
 Account takeovers and breaches were up a whopping 424% in 2018 despite companies spending hundreds of billions of dollars to strengthen their cybersecurity postures.

 Many organizations have successfully eliminated account takeovers with the YubiKey.
 Even if a user is tricked into giving up their personal info, the YubiKey isn’t fooled.
-User credentials are built on strong public-key cryptography and bound to the service, ensuring that only the real site can authenticate with a key.
+User credentials are built on strong public-key cryptography and bound to the service, offering account takeover protection by ensuring that only the real site can authenticate with a key.

 Make existing security solutions stronger

 Passwords offer little if any protection against account takeovers.
 Research by Google, NYU, and UCSD based on 350,000 real-world hijacking attempts has proven that on-device prompts, secondary emails, SMS codes and phone numbers aren’t as effective as a security key in preventing targeted attacks.

 Using strong public key cryptography, Yubikey strengthens security for 2FA and MFA, and makes passwordless a reality by requiring a physical key as the authentication controlling factor.